sylikc/jpegview/readme.txt

 Changelog
 *********

+[1.0.34]
+Bugs fixed:
+- Frame remains visible when starting in full screen mode and using classic windows style

 [1.0.33]
 Bugs fixed:
 - Error when deletion of file fails (e.g. because it is on a read-only storage)